drv-agwl/Reinforcement-Learning/Deep Q Learning/Doom/README.md

   - copy the files from basic.cfg and basic.wag from vizdoom/scenarios to your working directory

+# Demo of agent playing the game

+The model was trained for 2000 games

 ![Demo of agent playing the game](doom.gif)